 This course explores how state and non-state actors pursue peace and security and the role that education plays in this process.
 The course examines the various tools of international peacebuilding, writ large, including peace agreements, peacekeeping forces, institution building, and humanitarian aid, and specific education initiatives, such as Education for All, and programs related to peace education, citizenship education, and refugee education.
 The ways education may be used to disrupt peacebuilding are also discussed.

 Politics, Education, and Conflict

-Explores the politics of civil conflict, peace-building, and the role of education in promising violence or peace.
-Explores the role of external actors (international organizations, bilateral donors, non governmental organizations), local actors (civil society associations, nationalist and ideological state factions), and their influence on education systems during was and emerging peace.
-Readings and discussion will focus on humanitarian action, human rights and development, nationalism and ethnic conflict, the political economy of post-conflict education, and the politics of promoting education in early reconstruction and peace-building.
-Case studies will include Afghanistan, Colombia, Sierra Leone, Pakistan, and West Bank/Gaze, but students will be encouraged to explore cases of their choosing.
+This seminar course explores the politics of civil conflict, peacebuilding, and the role of education in promoting violence or peace.
+Specifically, it examines the role of external actors (international organizations, bilateral donors, nongovernmental organizations), local actors (civil society associations, nationalist and ideological state factions), and their influence on education systems during war and emerging peace.
+Course themes include humanitarian action, human rights and development, nationalism and ethnic conflict and the politics of promoting education in early reconstruction and peacebuilding.

 Other Courses Taught: